matthew-puku/monster-smash/README.md

 Users can only interact with this terminal application via keyboard input.

 ### Extensible features
 The code was designed to be easily extensible.
-Most of the following features would be easy to implement.
+The code is highly modular and DRY, so the following features would be easy to implement.
 - Chain multiple battles together in a gauntlet by altering `main.rb` -- Allow user to "learn a move" from each monster they defeat, by creating a `loot.rb` file with the required logic
 - Extra monsters e.g. skeleton, zombie in `monster.rb`